TR0U8L3-gif/Knockout/README.md

 # knockout
- This respository is my first project for the basics of programming at the Białystok University of Technology
+ This repository is my first project for the basics of programming at the Białystok University of Technology
 ## quick code overview:
  Tournament where the loser of each match-up is immediately eliminated from the competition